spudmc10/gullahcollection/pages/about.md

 # Edit the markdown on in this file to describe your collection
 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/nav-menu.html sections="About the Collection;About the curator" %}

 ## About the Collection

 Collection of resources both available virtually and from personal data gathering concerning Gullah Geecheee.